stockphrase/no-silo/content/courses/workshops/annotation.md

 - **Connect**.
 Find connections between the reading and others within the course or your broader reading experience.
 Develop the capacity to bring other texts into dialogue with each other, imagining writing and reading as a form of social interaction.

-## Workshop
+# Workshop

-As you read the paragraph in the document linked to below, practice annotating it as if it were a paragraph from one of your course readings.
+Print out the document below and practice annotating it as if it were a paragraph from one of your course readings.
 What sorts of marks will you make on the text?
-What will you flag as important?
+What will you flag as important and how will you signal it?
 What marginal notes will you write?
 What questions will you ask?

-| Download       | Source
+| Download       | Source citation
 | :-------------: |:-------------
-|<i class="fa fa-download "></i> [Workshop](/docs/Annotation-Exercise.docx)    | *From*: Douglass S. Massey and Nancy A. Denton’s “The Continuing Causes of Segregation." *The Blackwell City Reader*.
+|<i class="fa fa-download "></i> [Workshop](/docs/Annotation-Exercise.docx)    | *From*: Douglass S. Massey and Nancy A. Denton’s “The Continuing Causes of Segregation." [*The Blackwell City Reader*](https://www.wiley.com/en-us/The+Blackwell+City+Reader%2C+2nd+Edition-p-9781405189828).
 Edited by Gary Bridge and Sophie Watson, Wiley-Blackwell, 2010.